Wrekin College

-Wrekin College is an independent co-educational boarding and day school located in Wellington, Shropshire, England.
-It was founded by Sir John Bayley in 1880 and is known as ‘The School in the Garden’ owing to its extensive grounds and playing fields.
+Wrekin College is a private co-educational boarding and day school located in Wellington, Shropshire, England.
+It was founded by Sir John Bayley in 1880.

+In 2006, The Old Hall School, a distinct preparatory school that had existed since 1835, merged with Wrekin College.
+While they operated as a single trust and shared a campus, the two schools maintained their separate identities until 2025.
+In that year, Wrekin College officially closed The Old Hall School, and immediately opened a new preparatory school on the same site under the new name of Wrekin Prep.

 Part of the Allied Schools, it is also a member of the Headmasters' and Headmistresses' Conference.

 History

+Wrekin College

 The school was founded in 1880 as Wellington College by Sir John Bayley.

 In 1915 less than 100 acres (0.40 km2) of the Lilleshall Hall estate were purchased from the Duke of Sutherland, who retained the Hall and 50 acres (200,000 m2).

 In 1920, it was sold to the Revd Percy Warrington, a Church of England clergyman and renamed Wrekin College.
 The Rev. Canon Guy Pentreath was a notable headmaster from 1943 to 1952.

+Girls were introduced to the sixth form by headmaster Geoffrey Hadden in 1975.

+It became fully co-educational in the year 1983.
+There are currently approximately 560 pupils including a number of international boarders.

+The school admits pupils from the age of eleven.